SEC's Aguilar says could support money market proposal

 Nevertheless, Aguilar said he is optimistic the agency can make progress on the issue in early 2013.

-Reporting By Sarah N. Lynch; Editing by Kenneth Barry, Tim Dobbyn and Bernard Orr
+Reporting By Sarah N. Lynch; Editing by Kenneth Barry and Tim Dobbyn